 The IG is a member of the CIGIE, which was established on October 14, 2008, pursuant to the Inspector General Reform Act of 2008.
-Additionally, the FLRA IG is a member of the Inspection and Evaluation Committee.
+Additionally, the FLRA IG is a member of the Inspection and Evaluation Committee and the Professional Development Committee.